cpassuel/Morrowind-Mods/README.md

 complete rewrite of the mod.
 There are also some lacks in OpenMW implementation (or I didn't search enough or documentation is not enough detailed)

+## Quick Security

+This mod that allows you to select lockpicks or probes from a selection list instead having to go in inventory to select it and equip it.

+This mod is available on Nexus Mods https://www.nexusmods.com/morrowind/mods/52918

 ## Sample Mod

 The goal of this mod is to give a starting template with some examples to create a